VoidHack/write-ups/P.W.N. CTF/pwn/echochamber/README.md

 There were basically two different approaches to exploit the binary (at least, I found two of them).

 1. The first one: Produce a double free attack in the echo loop using format string bug.
 After this, still in the echo loop, manage the `malloc` to allocate in the same chunk that was freed earlier.
-Quit from the echo loop and produce fastbin attack, allocating in `__free_hook`, writing `one_gadget` address there.
+Quit from the echo loop and produce fastbin-like attack in tcache, allocating in `__free_hook`, writing `one_gadget` address there.

 2. The second one: In the echo loop, use stack address chains to be able to write anywhere in the memory.
 Then just overwrite RET with the `system` address and RET+8 with the `/bin/sh` address in the given libc.